Scaling up Risk Transfer Mechanisms for Climate Vulnerable Farming Communities in Southern Philippines

 As a result of increasingly unpredictable weather and increasing frequency of extreme events (particularly drought, excessive rains and/or flooding), farmers in Southern Philippines are losing income and assets including access to community infrastructure and facilities critical to their livelihoods.
 Baseline studies and Vulnerability and Adaptation Assessments conducted by CCAP in 2009 and 2010 show that extreme weather events have led to crop production losses ranging from 30 to 60% per annum.
 The data show that while flooding could be expected yearly based on historical trends, that over the past decade such events have started to come earlier and extend over longer periods.
 Events are also affecting larger portions of farmland, not only those in the low-lying areas.
 On the other end of the spectrum, drought events have also become an increasing risk factor, particularly over the past 5 years.

-This project aims to reduce poverty through strengthening the resilience of vulnerable farming communities to climate risks in the North of Mindanao, including measures to promote greater productivity, sustainability and increased certainty.
-The project will deliver this objective through reducing vulnerability in development sectors and strengthening awareness and ownership of adaptation and climate risk reduction processes at local levels.
+This project (2012-2018) aimed to reduce poverty through strengthening the resilience of vulnerable farming communities to climate risks in the North of Mindanao, including measures to promote greater productivity, sustainability and increased certainty.
+The project aimed to reduce vulnerability in development sectors and strengthen awareness and ownership of adaptation and climate risk reduction processes at local levels.

 For updates on UNDP Early Warning Systems and Climate Resilient Development projects, click here.